codenvibes/CS/COURSES.md

 ## #THMLP-PRE_SECURITY

-SECTION 1
-Introduction to Cyber Security
+SECTION 1 Introduction to Cyber Security

-Offensive Security IntroOffensive Security Intro Defensive Security IntroDefensive Security Intro Careers in CyberCareers in Cyber
+Offensive Security Intro
+Defensive Security Intro
+Careers in Cyber

-SECTION 2
-Network Fundamentals
+SECTION 2 Network Fundamentals

-What is Networking?What is Networking?
+What is Networking?
-63%
-Intro to LANIntro to LAN
+Intro to LAN
-OSI ModelOSI Model
+OSI Model
-Packets & FramesPackets & Frames
+Packets & Frames
-Extending Your NetworkExtending Your Network
+Extending Your Network

 SECTION 3
 How The Web Works

-DNS in DetailDNS in Detail
+DNS in Detail
-HTTP in DetailHTTP in Detail
+HTTP in Detail
-How Websites WorkHow Websites Work
+How Websites Work
-Putting it all togetherPutting it all together
+Putting it all together

 SECTION 4
 Linux Fundamentals